 During his trial, Davis became a public figure representing the evils of crime.
 His face was featured in advertisements for at least three Republican candidates in California congressional races who sought to portray their opponents as “soft” on crime.
 When he was convicted of murder in May 1996, Davis extended both of his middle fingers to a courtroom camera.
 When he was sentenced to death four months later, he jumped up in the courtroom and accused Polly’s father, Marc Klaas, of molesting her.
 Klaas lunged at Davis but was stopped by police.
 There is no evidence to support Davis’ accusation.

 After his daughter’s murder, Klaas lobbied to bring about California’s “three strikes” law, which would give life terms to criminals with three felony convictions.
 However, the law was not drafted very artfully because it mandated that even those convicted on nonviolent felonies could be sent to prison for life.
 Upon learning about this aspect of the law, Klaas disassociated himself from the lobbying effort, but California voters overwhelmingly approved the ballot initiative anyway.
 In many cases since, individuals charged with crimes such as bigamy or even stealing a slice of pizza have faced life in prison under this law.
 Klaas and his family have become outspoken advocates in favor of revising the law, but lawmakers, wary of being dubbed soft on crime, have shied away from dealing with the issue.

 Klaas has also become an outspoken advocate of the death penalty.
-Recently he said of his child's murderer: "The last thing Polly saw before she died was Richard Allen Davis' eyes.
-The last thing Richard Allen Davis will see is my eyes, I hope."
-Davis remains on death row at California's San Quentin prison.
+He said of his child’s murderer: “The last thing Polly saw before she died was Richard Allen Davis’ eyes.
+The last thing Richard Allen Davis will see is my eyes, I hope.”
+Davis remains on death row at California’s San Quentin prison.